jiaxiaolei/TorCMS/README.md

 # TorCMS
 Flexible, extensible web CMS framework built on Tornado, Peewee and Purecss, compatible with Python 3.4 .

+# Hown to Run

+You should be under Python 3.4.

+Install libs for Python 3.4

+    pip install -r  requirements.txt

+Do some initialize work

+    python script_init_env.py

+Run the web application

+    python server.py

+Open web brower and navigate to http://127.0.0.1:8008 .

+Enjoy it.

 # Case

 * [http://www.wetland.ac.cn](http://www.wetland.ac.cn)